Are you wondering where to find the best probiotics for dogs? Many of them carry some amazing health benefits … but not all probiotics!

-I’m going to answer these questions and tell you about my 6 favorite ways to give your dog probiotics, along with some helpful recipes.
+I’m going to answer those questions.
+And then I’ll tell you about my favorite 6 probiotics for dogs, along with some helpful recipes.

 But first, here’s a bit of background on probiotics and prebiotics.